JonyCseDu/Route-Finder/README.md

 # Route-Finder

-Route Finder in a Web App written in PHP Finds all possible path from A source To A Destination.
+Route Finder is a Web App written in PHP Finds all possible path from A source To A Destination.
 It can Sort result with respect to time, distance and Cost.

 ## Home Page:
 Our Home Page looks like This: </br>